10 Reasons to Visit Pittsburgh in January – Enjoying Winter

 Penguins Game

 January is always a bit of a slower month for sports (if the Steelers don't make the playoffs, at least).
-The final regular season game for the Steelers is away at Baltimore on January 6th at 4:30pm- so head to an area bar or restaurant to watch the game and cheer them on!
+The final regular season game for the Steelers is home against the Bengals on the 4th at 8pm- so head to Acrisure to cheer them on!

 Shows in Pittsburgh